 Greetings from Australia! 🙂

-Today’s featured container retreat is Sydney, Australia’s own Outpost 7427139.
-Named after the serial number on one of the original shipping containers, this home is anything but by the numbers.
+Today’s featured container retreat in Sydney, Australia’s own Outpost 7427139.
+Named after the serial number on one of the original shipping containers, this shipping container home is anything but by the numbers.
 At first glance, it is a mid-century modern dream home, and once you look closer, you see that it is exactly that and more.